HackerHours/hackerhours.org/diy-guide.md

 ## Tips for Organizers

 * Inevitably, people will approach your group (in-person or through email) trying to recruit.
-Decide on a policy for how to handle these (TODO link to [existing ones](https://github.com/afeld/hackerhours.org/issues/7)).
+Decide on a policy for how to handle these ([Example: Current Policies for Hacker Hours NYC](http://hackerhours.org/policies.html)).

 ## Tips for Mentors